What does this measure?

 How is Ulster County performing?

-The composition of households in Ulster County didn't change much from 2000 to 2010-14.
-Ulster had a relatively high proportion of living alone households (30%), and a relatively low proportion of married couples with children (18%) as compared to the region and its other two counties.
+The composition of households in Ulster County has not changed much from 2000 to 2011-15, with the exception of a 5-point decrease in the proportion of households made up of married couples with children.
+Ulster had a relatively high proportion of living alone households (30%), and a relatively low proportion of married couples with children (18%) when compared to the region and its other two counties.
 At 29%, the second most common household type in Ulster was married couples without children, a share closely in line with that of the region, state and nation.

 Among local areas, the proportion of living alone households was especially high in Kingston (38%).
 The sample size was too small for reliable estimates in other communities in Ulster.